Clustering provides extra features that are required for resource pools that use GFS2 SRs. For more information about GFS2, see Configure storage.

 Before you begin, ensure the following prerequisites are met:

-- All XenServer hosts in the clustered pool must have at least 2 GiB of control domain memory.
+All Citrix Hypervisor servers in the clustered pool must have at least 2 GiB of control domain memory.

 - If you have a firewall between the hosts in your pool, ensure that hosts can communicate on the cluster network using the following ports: